hadywalied/RACopilot/README.md

 *   **Local LLM Limitations**: We assume a small local model (e.g., Phi-3.5/Devstral).
 To handle its limitations, we added robust error handling and output cleaning (stripping markdown).
 *   **Cost Approximation**: For gross margin calculations, we assume `CostOfGoods` is 70% of `UnitPrice` if not explicitly available in the database.
 *   **Simplified RAG**: We use BM25 for retrieval instead of vector embeddings to keep the setup lightweight and purely local.
+*   **Dataset Dates**: The Northwind database file uses dates from 2016-2017 (updated from the original 1996-1997 dataset).

 ## Setup